 The Randy Randazzo Collection of photonegatives, postcards, ephemera, and photographic prints provides a rare look at life on the Mississippi Gulf Coast and South Mississippi from the turn of the twentieth century into the 1970's.
 A ninth-generation Biloxian working as an information technology professional in Maryland, Randy Randazzo began his acquisitions with a set of antique postcards of Biloxi and Pass Christian discovered while Christmas shopping in 1992.
 After twenty years of visiting postcard conventions, Mr. Randazzo decided to donate his memorabilia to MDAH when he realized he was having a difficult time finding postcards he did not already own.
-Images can be accessed through keyword search or by browsing within each series, as they become available online.
+Images can be accessed through keyword search or by browsing within each series.

 Series I: Negatives

-Series I consists of black-and-white photonegatives acquired by Randy Randazzo's uncle, Walter Fountain, who was a Biloxi historian.
+Series I consists of 1,083 black-and-white photonegatives acquired by Randy Randazzo's uncle, Walter Fountain, who was a Biloxi historian.
 Subjects include Back Bay factories, regatta races, the annual blessing of the fleet, and other Mississippi Gulf Coast events.
-Series I is being processed and will be scanned when cataloging is complete.

 Series II: Postcards

-Series II consists of color and black-and-white postcards collected by Randy Randazzo featuring scenes of shipbuilding, hotels, hurricanes, agriculture, seafood factories, Camp Shelby, Keesler Air Force Base, Ship Island, and other iconic South Mississippi locations.
-The postcards are currently being scanned and will be added to this exhibit in batches as they are ready.
+Series II consists of 4,147 color and black-and-white postcards collected by Randy Randazzo, featuring scenes of shipbuilding, hotels, hurricanes, agriculture, seafood factories, Camp Shelby, Keesler Air Force Base, Ship Island, and other iconic South Mississippi locations.